Legality and enforceability of electronic signatures in México*

 • If the creation data of the signature were, at the time of the signature, under the exclusive control of the signer;

-• If it is possible to identify any alteration to the electronic signature, occurred after the moment of the signature; and
+• If it is possible to identify any alteration to the electronic signature, that occurred after the moment of the signature; and

 • With respect to the integrity of a data message, it is possible to identify any alteration to the electronic signature that occurred after the moment of the signature.